abdelrhmanwahdan/meme_generator/README.md

 # Meme Generator

-This project is a web app meme generator which takes a bunch of qoutes with their authors and print them on different images in random places on the images you can add photos by adding your photos to photos/dog folder and you cand your qoutes in the following formats: PDF, txt, CSV, docx the project will ingest any of this file types.
+This project is a web app meme generator that takes a bunch of quotes from their authors and prints them on different images in random places on the images you can add photos by adding your photos to the photos/dog folder.
+You can get your quotes in the following formats: PDF, txt, CSV, or Docx the project will ingest any of these file types.

 ## Requirments